 Preventing recurrences of genital herpes

 If you have frequent episodes, antiviral medication may be taken daily to reduce the likelihood of symptoms.
-This is available from a pharmacy, but you need a prescription from your GP.
+You will need a prescription from your GP.

 Prevention of genital herpes

 Using lubricant with a condom during sex will also reduce the risk of trauma to the genital skin.
 This has been shown to reduce HSV transmission, especially in the first six months of a sexual relationship.
-Silicone-based lubricants are recommended, but tend to be only available at sex shops or online.
+Silicone-based lubricants are recommended.

 Remember that herpes transmission can occur when symptoms are present (such as a sore or blister), but may also occur even if there are no genital symptoms through asymptomatic viral shedding.

 For people who have frequent episodes of genital herpes, antiviral medication, taken daily, helps to reduce transmission of herpes to a sexual partner.

 Pregnancy and genital herpes

-Very rarely, herpes infection may be transmitted to the baby during delivery, leading to serious illness.
+Herpes infection may be transmitted to the baby during pregnancy and delivery, leading to serious illness.
 Although this is not common, let your midwife or obstetrician know if you have ever had a diagnosis of genital herpes, in the past or during your pregnancy.